HpWang-whu/YOHO/README.md

 ## News

 - 2021.9.1 Paper is accessible on arXiv.[paper](https://arxiv.org/abs/2109.00182)
-- 2021.8.29 The code of the PointNet backbone YOHO is released, which is poorer but highly generalizable. [pn_yoho](https://github.com/HpWang-whu/YOHO-PN)
 - 2021.7.6 The code of the FCGF backbone YOHO is released.
 [Project page](https://hpwang-whu.github.io/YOHO/)

 ## Performance